Transnational Repression

 In the United States, several universities with Falun Gong clubs like Columbia, UPenn, Stanford, Harvard, the University of Texas, the University of Arizona, and others have also seen immense ideological pushback and invasive acts of intimidation.
 Research about this is ongoing as of December 28, 2022.

 Another target of the CCP is Shen Yun Performing Arts, the performing arts company celebrated for its world-class performances of classical Chinese dance and music.
-The performing arts troupe has dozens of recorded cases where the Chinese Communist Party and its “diplomatic missions” has attempted to harm performers, intimidate local venues or government to cancel the show, or interfere in other ways with Shen Yun’s shows around the world.
+The performing arts troupe has dozens of recorded cases where the Chinese Communist Party and its “diplomatic missions” have attempted to harm performers, intimidate local venues or government to cancel the show, or interfere in other ways with Shen Yun’s shows around the world.

-Many of Shen Yun’s artists have experienced first-hand religious persecution under communist rule in China before they immigrated to New York.
+Many of Shen Yun’s artists had experienced first-hand religious persecution under communist rule in China before they immigrated to New York.
 For example, the father of principal dancer Steven Wang was imprisoned in China for practicing Falun Gong and tortured to the brink of death; he died shortly after his release.
 Steven Wang’s mother is now detained for her faith in a Chinese prison.
 (Updated September 2022)

 Dragon Springs, home to the Shen Yun campus and training facilities, has also met with opposition from several local New York residents, who were found to have ties to China, including in the business sector.
 A key individual is Alex Scilla, 39, an American who runs a nonprofit called NYEnvironcom, and had previously lived in Tianjin for 15 years, with his background posted on the website of the American Chamber of Commerce in China (AmCham China).
 In recent years, nearly all of Scilla’s non-profit’s advocacy has focused on the Shen Yun campus and a few other real estate projects tied to the Chinese expat community in Deerpark, which one of the documents on the site calls “satellite developments” of the campus.
 In recent years, surveillance drones, trespassing, and other acts of aggression have occurred with increased frequency as well.